An in-depth look at analytical fields and how collaborative relationships are driving both internal and external interactions, and productive work.

-Although the definition isn’t wrong, it typically doesn’t take into consideration the quality of work being delivered.
+Although the definition isn’t wrong, it typically doesn’t take into consideration the outcomes of the work being delivered.

 Let’s look at it from two sides of the coin…

-However caller A had a talk time of 10mins and generated 7 qualified leads, whereas caller B had a talk time under 2mins and generated 3 qualified leads.
+- Outcome is the caller A had a talk time of 10 minutes and generated 7 qualified leads, whereas caller B had a talk time under 2 minutes and generated 3 qualified leads.

 Decision intelligence increases your productivity insights, and if you want to truly increase team productivity, you need to look beyond singular outputs and establish connected data sources that provide a complete single view on productivity.